cerrado means closed — a common term in Travel Spanish. Learn how it's used in a real-world example.

 Does 'cerrado' change for gender or number?

-Yes, 'cerrado' changes to agree with the noun it modifies.
-For example, 'cerrada' (feminine singular), 'cerrados' (masculine plural), and 'cerradas' (feminine plural).
+Yes, 'cerrado' changes to agree with the noun it describes.
+For example, 'cerrada' for a feminine singular noun and 'cerrados' or 'cerradas' for plural nouns.

 Is 'cerrado' common in everyday Spanish?

-Yes, 'cerrado' is a very common word used in everyday conversations.
+Yes, 'cerrado' is a very common word in everyday Spanish, especially when traveling or talking about businesses and schedules.

 Does 'cerrado' have slang or double meanings?

-While 'cerrado' primarily means 'closed,' it can sometimes be used colloquially to describe someone as 'closed-minded' or 'unwilling to consider new ideas.'
+While 'cerrado' primarily means 'closed,' it can sometimes be used informally to describe someone as 'stubborn' or 'close-minded,' but this isn't its main meaning.

 Is 'cerrado' used differently in Spain vs Latin America?